1998 was a funny time for Horror movies.

 In the town of Cradle Bay, Washington, Steve (James Marsden: THE X-MEN) and his family have arrived, his parent's escaping the stress of their oldest child's suicide.
 Steve is a hunky kind of guy but like all new kids in town, must eat his first lunch alone while the rest of the school looks on and decides where he will best fit in terms of their caste system.
 We know that Steve will be among the most popular, but before that he gets recruited by the two outcast stoner dudes, Gavin (Nick Stahl: TERMINATOR 3) and U.V.
 (Chad E. Donella).

-Blue Ribbons.
-These are the kids who are popular because adults say so.
+As in any school, Blue Ribbons are the kids who are popular because adults say so.

 no concept of responsibility to anyone.
-They are the least likely to lead a company,
+They are the least likely to create anyything, lead a company,

 the most likely to get in a drunk driving accident and kill someone, the

 most likely to commit date rape and get away with it.
+The most likely to become con artists, evangelists, or politicians.
 They are the top

 of the food chain, but what is so creepy about that, is the way they got